iris-hep/iris-hep.github.io/_posts/2020-10-14-sust-sw-blueprint.md

 the talks, and the discusssion sessions, and the report closes with recommendations to improve software sustainability in HEP, aimed at the HEP community via IRIS-HEP and the HEP Software Foundation (HSF).
 The report is available from [arXiv](https://arxiv.org/abs/2010.05102) and [Zenodo](https://doi.org/10.5281/zenodo.4082137).

-{% include figure.html
-    file="/assets/images/blueprint-process.png"
-    alt="IRIS-HEP blueprint process"
-    caption="This workshop was part of the Blueprint process, which is designed to inform the development and evolution of the IRIS-HEP strategic vision, in this case regarding susainable software."
-%}

 The recommendations focus on three topics: training, software, and people.